 I got in the best shape of my life eating the foods I love every single day (boy, I must have the greatest genetics).
 And I believe in order to be successful in the long run, you should be enjoying every single bite of your meals.

 Also, experiment with the carbohydrate and fat content of your meals.
 Is a higher fat, lower carb diet right for you?
-Do you feel better eating a high-carb diet (I doubt it)?
+Do you feel better eating a high-carb diet?
 Figure this out.
 This is critical for your success and well-being.